Cantwell's Castle

 Cantwell's Castle is a tower house located in the townland of Sandfortscourt in County Kilkenny, Ireland.
-It served as the main residence for the head of the Cantwell family.
+It served as the main residence for the head of the Cantwell family, While debated of who owned it in its final days the facts point to the Cantwell Family.
+Before a siege of the Cantwell castle from Oliver Cromwell’s army which led to Cromwell’s army being forced away with the Cantwells taking control even though two of the three castles were significantly damaged.

 Location

 Cantwell's Castle is situated in the southern part of the townland of Sandfordscourt, formerly known as Cantwellscourt, approximately 7.5km from Kilkenny City.
 The closest tower houses to Cantwell's Castle are Ballyfoyle Castle in Ballyfoyle, in the medieval period in possession of the Purcell family, and Clara Castle, formerly a Shortall castle.